glutanimate/spotify_playlist_exporter/README.md

 ###Usage

 Select all items in your Spotify playlist, copy them, and paste the output in the multiline entry field.
-Make sure to also enter a name for the playlist.
+Make sure to enter a name for the playlist.
 Then hit 'OK'.

 ###Common issues

 **The script is very slow**

-Because the script queries the spotify webpage for each URL fetching track data for larger playlists may take quite a while.
+Because the script queries each URL separately, fetching track data for larger playlists may take quite a while.